4 Fixes for "Apple ID Locked for Security Reasons" 2023

 Method 3.
 Fix A Locked or Disabled Apple ID via A Third-party Apple ID Unlocker

-Another way to unlock your Apple ID is to use a third-party Apple ID unlocker.
+Another way to unlock your Apple ID is to use a third-party Apple ID unlocker such as BuhoUnlocker.
 It is worth noting that using this method may result in data loss, depending on your iOS version and whether the “Find My iPhone” feature is turned on.
 One more thing, once your Apple ID is successfully unlocked, you will no longer be able to use the Erase All Content and Settings feature on your iPhone, otherwise your iPhone will go to the Activation Lock screen and there’s nothing you can do about it.